zulu-alpha/zags/readme.md

 };
 ```
 Note that the `.pbo` is not included for the mission files (`template`)
+Also note that if one mission rotation variable is provided, then you need to provide them all, except for `CONFIG_MISSION_ROTATION_PARAMS`, which is still optional

 # basic.cfg environmental variables
 The following environmental variables map onto their associated parameter names, which can be referenced in the official [basic.cfg documentation](https://community.bistudio.com/wiki/basic.cfg):